Sygil-Dev/whoosh-reloaded/docs/source/searching.rst

-Since this collector must sometimes go back and remove already-collected documents, if you use it in combination with :class:`~whoosh-reloaded.collectors.TermsCollector` and/or :class:`~whoosh-reloaded.collectors.FacetCollector`, those collectors may contain information about documents that were filtered out of the final results by collapsing.
+Since this collector must sometimes go back and remove already-collected documents, if you use it in combination with
+:class:`~ whoosh_reloaded.collectors.TermsCollector` and/or
+:class:`~ whoosh_reloaded.collectors.FacetCollector`, those collectors may contain information about documents that were filtered out of the final results by collapsing.